Welcome to Flightsim.com Multiplayer Adventures. Let's review some basic guidelines so we all will have the best multiplayer experience.

 Our main servers are now online.

 Please login to our multiplayer servers when you are flying so that others may join you.
 We encourage you to set up a desktop icon so you can quickly see if the main FSHost server has pilot activity.
 Set the icon target address as "http://fsmpa.hopto.org".

 Our multiplayer group events will be announced on the forum in advance.
 We encourage you to join us as often as possible.
 You are always welcome.

-Have fun and enjoy our server(s) and always use what you learn to help the next pilots coming along behind you.
+Have fun, be courteous, and enjoy our server and always use what you learn to help the next pilots coming along behind you.

 Welcome to FlightSim.com Multiplayer Adventures!